 Massachusetts Attorney General Office Announces Major New Initiatives on NonProfit Healthcare Executive Compensation.
 Read our blog post.
-Press Release.
-Full Memo from the AG.

 U.S. Senator Charles Grassley Targets Nonprofit Hospitals on Charity Care; Proposed Legislation would put limits on Executive Compensation.
 (Wall Street Journal Dec.
 18, 2008):

 Stinson Morrison Hecker LLP, Self Assessment Guide for Tax-Exempt Hospitals, August 6, 2008